HealthCatalyst/SSIS/R Extensibility Instructions.md

 6. Open SSMS and verify that these packages were installed:
 ![](images/SSIS_installation/SSIS_installation_5_verify_SSMS.png)

-## Extensibility Point Configuration
+## Permissions and Configuration
-1. Establish local folder on the ETL server.
-This is the working directory that the user script will run in. *Ideally, have the client DBA configure it as a shared folder that the analyst (i.e., model developer) can read and write to.*
-2. Determine Identity of EDW_Loader account;
+1. Determine Identity of EDW_Loader account;
    1. In SSMS, look under Security -> Credentials -> Double click on credential roughly called EDW Loader
    2. Look at and note the account listed in the `Identity` field
-3. Configure permissions to allow that same `EDW Loader` user account to read, write, and execute in this directory.
+2. Configure permissions to allow that same `EDW Loader` user account to read, write, and execute in this directory.
    1. Right click on the folder with the R script
    2. Select `Security` -> `Edit`
-   3. Add permissions to the EDW_Loader account that you identified above
+   3. Add read, write, and execute permissions to the EDW_Loader account that you identified above
-4. Set permissions for SSIS packages installed above.
+3. Set permissions for SSIS packages installed above.
 To find existing extensibility points look in: SSMS > Integration Services Catalog > SSISDB > CatalystExtensibility > Projects
-    1. Download ETL User Guide for your version of DOS.
-Here is v3.2 and v4.0
+    1. Refer to the ETL User Guide for your version of DOS (off of the Catalyst intranet).
     2. Look for `Extensibility` chapter and the section called `Set up permissions for SSIS packages`
     3. Follow instructions to verify permission to allow the `EDW loader` user account to execute.
+    4. Don't forget to `enable proper permissions for the SSIS Database`
-5. Under the `Packages` folder, find the `ExternalScriptExecution.dtsx` package, click `Configure` and set the  `StagingDirectory` to the working directory (where your R script and rda files live), that was determined above.
+4. Under the `Packages` folder, find the `ExternalScriptExecution.dtsx` package, click `Configure` and set the  `StagingDirectory` to the working directory (where your R script and rda files live), that was determined above.

 ## Define Attributes in EDWAdmin
 1. Seed three new attribute (`RInterpreterPath`, `ExternalScriptType`, `ExternalRScript`) names into `EDWAdmin.CatalystAdmin.AttributeBASE`.
 This table can be thought of as a set of keys where values of that key can be set for specific instances of an object elsewhere in `ObjectAttributeBASE`. **Note this SQL can be run as-is.
 There is no configuration required.**